 This will give you a rough demand curve with five pricing points: $8, $10, $12, $14 and $16.
 And from this you can see in which range the optimal price is.
 In the above example it is obvious that the optimal price point is somewhere around $14, since that is where the operating income is maximised.
 Now you can repeat your test in the $12 to $16 range, and iterate with smaller and smaller numbers until you find the perfect price.

-I'm not oblivious to the potential problems of this approach, namely that in the test phase a number of customers will get wildly varying prices.
-There are a number of cases where this might be undesirable: It could affect your brand, customers might get angry hearing that they've paid twice as much as someone else, etc. But to get a statistically significant result you will probably not need to run that many visitors through the test.
-And I think it's worth it if you know that the price of your ten socks is the best it can be.
+I’m not oblivious to the potential problems of this approach, namely that in the test phase a number of customers will get wildly varying prices, which is probably not undesirable: It could affect your brand, customers might get angry hearing that they’ve paid twice as much as someone else, etc. But to get a statistically significant result you will probably not need to run that many visitors through the test.
+And I think you’ll be able to get around it by letting users know that that they’ve been part of a test, and they’ll gt the product cheaper than they expected.

 What do you think?
 Will it work?
 Is it insane?